TheOdinProject/curriculum/javascript/organizing-js/restaurant-project.md

 <div class="lesson-content__panel" markdown="1">

 1. Start the project the same way you began the webpack tutorial project.
-    1. run `npm init` in your project directory to generate a `package.json` file.
+    1. run `npm init -y` in your project directory to generate a `package.json` file.

     1. run `npm install webpack webpack-cli --save-dev` to install webpack to the node_modules directory of your project.